nigiord/webpage-giordano/Raw/pages/cv.md

     Pr.
 Johannes Geiselmann
     ([team BIOP](http://www-liphy.ujf-grenoble.fr/Introduction-627), LIPhy)*

-    * Led a theoretical and experimental study of resource allocations in bacterium *E. coli*

-    * Used Optimal Control Theory principles to show that unexpected resource allocation behaviors can be predicted by assuming that bacteria optimize growth (published in Plos Comp.
+    * Constructed an abstract mathematical model of nutrient allocation in a microorganism
+    * Applied Optimal Control to predict the optimal regulation of nutrient allocation during an environmental change
+    * Showed that such a regulation is reminiscent of known regulatory processes in E. coli (published in Plos Comp.
 Biol.)

-    * Engineered and monitored cells with fluorescent ribosomes using a microplate reader, microscope and microfluidic device
+    * Engineered bacteria with fluorescent ribosomes and monitored them during an environmental change using a microfluidic device

 ### Internships